camunda/camunda-docs-static/get-started/content/dmn/model.md

 Return to Eclipse.
 Right-click the project folder and click *Refresh*.
 This synchronizes the new DMN file with Eclipse.

-For Eclipse to automatically sychronize the workspace with the filesystem, consider [configuring auto-sync in eclipse][auto-sync].
+For Eclipse to automatically synchronize the workspace with the filesystem, consider [configuring auto-sync in eclipse][auto-sync].

 {{< get-tag repo="camunda-get-started-dmn" tag="Step-3" >}}